ama31337/desmos-tips/README.md

 ### Script to automate desmos validator redelegations
-This guide is testet on Ubuntu 20.04 and probably will work flawless on 18 as well.
+This guide is testet on Ubuntu 20.04 and probably will work flawless on other distros as well.

 ### Installation
 #1.
 Clone this repository to your server